vegapit/nanoflare/README.md

 ## Usage

-There are currently 2 ways of using Nanoflare

-### Using built-in neural network architectures

-The Nanoflare workflow that covers using models provided with the library consists in:
+**Calibrating and exporting a Nanoflare model to C++** is easy and involves the following steps:

-* Calibrate the model in *Python* using the `pynanoflare` modules
+* Calibrating the model in *Python* using the `pynanoflare` modules
-* Serialise to *JSON* using the `generate_doc` method
+* Serialising it to *JSON* with the `generate_doc` method
-* Build its corresponding *C++* object by loading the *JSON* document into the `Nanoflare::ModelBuilder` class
+* Loading its *C++* instance using the `Nanoflare::ModelBuilder` class

-### Using custom architectures

-If you would like to build your own neural network architecture, you would just:
+**If you would like to use your own neural network architecture,** you would just:
-* Write the *Python* module using the `pynanoflare` module
+* Defining its *Python* class using the `pynanoflare` module
-* Add a `generate_doc` function that handles *JSON* serialisation
+* Add a `generate_doc` function that handles its *JSON* serialisation
-* Write a *C++* equivalent version that derives from the `Nanoflare::BaseModel` virtual abstract class.
+* Writing a *C++* equivalent version that derives from the `Nanoflare::BaseModel` virtual abstract class.

-Examining the code of built-in models and `Nanoflare::ModelBuilder` should get you started very quickly.
+New models can be trained and exported as any other built-in network architectures.
+Examining the code for the models provided and `Nanoflare::ModelBuilder` should help greatly in this task.

-Models can be registered in the `Nanoflare::ModelBuilder` at runtime, so new models can be defined in their own *Python* and *C++* modules while still being managed by this class.
+Models are registered to `Nanoflare::ModelBuilder` at runtime, so new models can be defined in their own *Python* and *C++* modules while still being managed by this class.

 ## Layers & Models